K4paris/Getting-and-Cleaning-Data-Course-Project/README.md

  1.When sourced, the script chechs if the required R packages are available and proceeds to install them if they are not found

- 2.Calling download.data() downloads the zipped dataset and unarchives it.
+ 2.Calling download.data() downloads the zipped dataset.

  3.Calling run.analysis() starts the actual data processing: